mitranim/espo/docs/html/partials/overview.md

 </a>

 Library for stateful and reactive programming: queing, lifecycles, observables, implicit reactivity.
-Work in progress.
+Lightweight alternative to RxJS.

 See sibling library
 <a href="http://mitranim.com/fpx/" target="_blank">`fpx`</a>